OVER 50? The “GRID” Rules Help Older Workers Win Disability Benefits

 ATTEND THE SSA’S CONSULTATIVE EXAM

-If you don’t have medical evidence, the SSA will often send older workers to one of their doctors for a consultative examination.
+If you don’t have medical evidence, the SSA will often send older workers to one of their doctors for a free exam.
 You need to go to the exam.

 If you don’t go, the SSA will automatically deny your case.
 You don’t want that to happen.
 Use the exam to tell the doctor what physical and mental conditions are making it impossible for you to work.
 For example, if you have liver cancer or breast cancer, or any other disease, bring your medical records to the exam so the doctor can review them.
 Don’t rely on the SSA to send your records.

 If you cannot attend the exam, you must immediately call the SSA and inform them that you have a conflict.
 Usually, they will give you a new appointment time.
 Whatever you do, do not miss the exam.
-They will not reschedule the exam if you miss it without explanation.
+They will not give you a new exam date if you miss your exam without explanation.

 If the SSA schedules a mental exam, you visit the psychologist.
 The psychologist will interview you to see if you suffer from Depression, Anxiety Disorder, PTSD, or another mental condition.
 Find out more about Depression here.
 Anxiety Disorder can also qualify you for benefits.
 Likewise, information about PTSD can be found here.